ravangen/graphql-rate-limit/README.md

 }
 ```

-**WARNING**: If providing the `keyPrefix` option to `createRateLimitDirective`, consider using `directiveName` as part of the prefix to ensure isolation between different directives.
+**WARNING**: If providing the `keyPrefix` option to `createRateLimitDirective`, consider using directive's name as part of the prefix to ensure isolation between different directives.

 #### Unique Directives